By Elena Boscherini, your guide at Bike Florence & Tuscany

 And you all know that gelato was invented right here in Florence!

 Personally, I love gelato and I am very critical when I am giving it a vote.
-I have tasted tested lots and lots of gelato to compare the quality (I am totally serious – that’s my story and I am sticking to it!)
+I have taste-tested lots and lots of gelato to compare the quality (I am totally serious – that’s my story and I am sticking to it!)

 The following list includes many of my favorites.
 Being a tough judge, I tried to consider several elements: not only the quality of the ingredients, the authenticity of the flavor and the consistency of the gelato but also the quality/price ratio.